andreasschrade/andreasschrade.github.com/_posts/2017-02-23-android-interview-questions.md

 A service is an application component without user interface that can perform long running operations in the background (= the corresponding app does not have to be in the foreground).

-<b>Important:</b>

-A Service runs in the main thread and does not create its own thread.
-It is important to create a new thread for CPU-intensive or blocking operations inside the Service instance.
+<b>Important:</b> A Service runs in the main thread and does not create its own thread.
+It is important to create a new thread inside the Service instance for CPU-intensive or blocking operations.

-<u>Background:</u>

-There exist two important types of services:
+<u>Background:</u> There exist two important types of services:
-1. Started Service: A started service (usually started via startService()) runs in the background indefinitely.
+1. <b>Started Service:</b> A started service (usually started via startService()) runs in the background indefinitely.
 After the service finished its work (e.g. downloading a file), it is necessary to stop the service by calling stopSelf() or stopService().

-Lifecycle calls: onCreate(), onStartCommand() - RUNNING - onDestroy()
+Lifecycle calls: onCreate() -> onStartCommand() -> RUNNING -> onDestroy()

-2. Bound Service: A bound service offers a client-server interface to an application component (e.g. Activity).
+2. <b>Bound Service:</b> A bound service offers a client-server interface to an application component (e.g. Activity).
 This type of service runs only as long as another app component is bound to it.

-Lifecycle calls: onCreate(), onBind() - RUNNING - onUnbind(), onDestroy()
+Lifecycle calls: onCreate() -> onBind() -> RUNNING -> onUnbind() -> onDestroy()

 A mixture of both types does also work!